boisgera/wish/mkdocs/svd.md

       - `S` : `ndarray`

-        A matrix with the singular values of `a`, sorted in non-increasing order, in the main diagonal and zeros elsewhere.
+        A matrix with the singular values of `A`, sorted in non-increasing order, in the main diagonal and zeros elsewhere.

       - `V`: `ndarray`